 Intellectual historian, Benjamin Aldes Wurgaft, is one part food journalist and one part European historian- an unlikely combination that is almost as baffling and intriguing as the subject of his current research: cultured meat.
 Wurgaft began his academic career with doctoral training in modern European intellectual history, specializing in the history of philosophy and social thought in Europe from 1800 to present.
 He now lives in Oakland, and currently works at the Massachusetts Institute of Technology, where he writes about laboratory-grown meat and the futures of food.

 After some time of dabbling in food journalism, Wurgaft became increasingly involved in more scholarly forms of food writing, specifically in the area of food history.
 While his doctoral research in the history of philosophy and the history of food may not coincide, his foray into the world of “fake meat” has offered Wurgaft the opportunity to think critically about the past, present, and future of meat and it’s relationship to humankind.
 He’s keenly aware of the social and environmental potential, as well as the likely prejudice that cultured meat will face as it makes its way into stores around the globe.

-Now based at MIT’s Program in Anthropology, Wurgaft is a postdoctoral fellow supported by a two-year National Science Foundation grant explicitly focused on the study of efforts to create cultured meat.
 In addition to his scholarly work, he regularly writes on contemporary food culture.
-His book "Thinking in Public: Strauss, Levinas, Arendt" was published by Penn in January 2016.
+His book "Thinking in Public: Strauss, Levinas, Arendt" was published by Penn Press in January 2016.
 He is @benwurgaft on Twitter.